The many graded cellular bases of Hecke algebras: Introduction

+It is worth stressing that there {\em do not exist} Kazhdan--Lusztig bases for complex reflection groups (in particular for type $G(\ell,1,n)$ for $\ell>2$).
+The Spets programme seeks to generalise the Kazhdan--Lusztig theory, existence of finite groups of Lie type, and the structural properties of Hecke algebras from Weyl groups to the wider family of complex reflection groups.
+Our integral cellular bases generalise one tranche of this theory (the strong structural properties of Hecke algebras which normally depend on the existence of Kazhdan--Lusztig bases) to type $G(\ell,1,n)$.

-One might ask: {\em ``why are these many integral cellular bases so important?"} Each of the integral graded cellular bases we construct provides us with a new viewpoint from which to study the Hecke algebra: a new family of Specht modules, a new explicit construction of the simple modules (as canonical quotients of the Specht modules labelled by Uglov multipartitions), a new filtration on the projective modules (this was Geck--Rouquier's motivation for studying this problem \cite{MR233664322,MR1889346}), a new grading and new unitriangular ordering on the decomposition matrix, and most importantly {\em a new $\ZZ$-lattice on the Hecke algebra}.
+Each of the integral graded cellular bases we construct provides us with a new viewpoint from which to study the Hecke algebra: a new family of Specht modules, a new filtration on the projective modules (this was Geck--Rouquier's motivation for instigating this research programme in \cite{MR233664322,MR1889346}), a new grading and new unitriangular ordering on the decomposition matrix, and most importantly {\em a new $\ZZ$-lattice on the Hecke algebra}.
 Therefore our many different integral cellular bases provide us with many new ways to study the {\em modular} {representations} of Hecke algebras by ``reduction modulo $p$".
-Each of our new $\ZZ$-lattices gives us a new way of factorising representation theoretic questions (such as calculating decomposition numbers) via a two step process: first calculate the decomposition numbers of the Hecke algebra over $\mathbb{C}$ in terms of Kazhdan--Lusztig polynomials and then calculate the corresponding `$p$-modular adjustment matrices'.
-The complex representation theory of cyclotomic Hecke algebras is now completely understood (for all weightings!) \cite{RSVV,losev,MR3732238}; our $\mathbb Z$-bases are essential for anyone wanting to extend this analysis to fields of positive characteristic (where almost nothing is known or even conjectured).
-Indeed, the proof of every known result on cyclotomic Hecke algebras in positive characteristic depends crucially on the existence of integral cellular structures for {\em asymptotic} weightings (for example, the Jantzen sum formula \cite{MR1665333}, block structure \cite{MR2351381}, homological structure \cite{MR3213527,MR2721060,MR3533560}, branching rules \cite{MR2271584}, and calculation of decomposition numbers via Soergel bimodules \cite{geordie,ELpaper}) we vastly generalise this framework to all weightings (and hence prove Martin--Woodcock's conjecture).
+Each of our new $\ZZ$-lattices gives us a new way of factorising representation theoretic questions (e.g. decomposition numbers) via a two step process: first calculate the decomposition numbers of the Hecke algebra over $\mathbb{Q}$ in terms of Kazhdan--Lusztig polynomials and then calculate the corresponding `$p$-modular adjustment matrices'.
+All known results on Hecke algebras in positive characteristic have been proven within the framework of the {\em asymptotic} cellular structure of \cite{DJM,hm10} (e.g. the Jantzen sum formula \cite{MR1665333}, homological structure \cite{MR2351381,MR3213527,MR2721060,MR3533560}, branching rules \cite{MR2271584}, and decomposition numbers \cite{geordie,ELpaper}).
+We vastly generalise this framework from {\em asymptotic} charges to {\em all} weightings and hence prove:

-A word for the expert: we do not assume that the weighting $\theta\in \weight^\ell$ and multicharge $\kappa \in I^\ell$ are in any way related (for example via congruence modulo $e$); this is explained in \cref{isaididexplain}.